Glossary of Terms

 Group of keys: The teacher’s name and the subject taught by the teacher together form a candidate key for the subjects table in the students’ database.

-A collection refers to a logical grouping of data within databases like MongoDB or Amazon DocumentDB.
+A logical grouping of data within databases like MongoDB or Amazon DocumentDB.
 It acts as a container that holds multiple documents, providing an organizational structure for storing and managing data.

 An index created on multiple columns in a table.
 For example, consider the following SQL statement: